Export to other environments

 If there are limited options for export, this section will detail the available locations and any restrictions on using those (such as the size of the table being exported).
 These restrictions are enforced automatically when you try to take actions within the system.

-If there are no options for export, you still have the option to work with your data in a Redivis project, where you can reshape and clean your data using transforms, and then analyze it in notebooks.
+If there are no options for export, you still have the option to work with your data in a Redivis workflow, where you can reshape and clean your data using transforms, and then analyze it in notebooks.

 If you would like to export the entire table, you can skip this step.